-Until the events of 1989-91, the Soviet threat was Nato’s organising principle.
-However, today’s risks and threats are less well-defined and unregulated.
+Nato’s organising principle, until the events of 1989-91, was the Soviet threat.
+However, today’s risks and threats are much less well-defined and unregulated.
 It is ‘Cold War II’ without the global doctrine of communism, but rather old-fashioned power play and brinkmanship.

 While in the Baltic Russia and Nato have signalled that fundamental rules will still be observed and distances both tested and respected, revolutionary dynamics are at work in the Middle East, where deterrence is all but absent.
 In eastern Europe, a form of hybrid warfare is being waged.

-Western sanctions against Russia have highlighted a dilemma.
-Rather than forcing a more co-operative modus operandi, sanctions have helped Vladimir Putin rally old-fashioned patriotism around the vision of Mother Russia.
-Ever since the turbulent years of Boris Yeltsin’s presidency, democracy in particular and the West in general have been viewed with scepticism in Russia.
+Vladimir Putin needs external conflict to justify internal repression and vast spending on Russia’s state intelligence service and military.
+Moreover, Western sanctions against Russia have highlighted a dilemma.
+Rather than forcing a more co-operative modus operandi, sanctions have helped Putin rally old-fashioned patriotism around the vision of Mother Russia.
+Ever since the turbulent years of Boris Yeltsin’s presidency, democracy in particular and the West in general have had a poor reputation in Russia.

 The wars of succession were not long in coming after the Soviet Union imploded.
 Nato expansion was only part of the answer.
 Russian leaders thought in geopolitical terms and dreamed of reorganising the neighbourhood under the name of the ‘near abroad’.
 The West argued that having Nato on the other side of the border was good for Russia.